Online Privacy Notice

 In Google Analytics, we have also enabled "Demographics and Interest Reports," a Google Analytics Advertising Feature which collects data about web traﬀic via Google Advertising Cookies that were previously placed on your web browser.
 This Analytics Advertising Feature allows Google to give us aggregated information concerning visitor demographics, such as age and gender, along with information related to the interests visitors express through their online browsing activities.
 If your Google account settings permit Google to use the information Google has collected about you to personalize advertisements, then Google Analytics may also use this information to identify other devices you use for advertising purposes.
 Please see the Cross Device Linking section and Third-Party Ad Services section below for more information about these activities and the choices available to you.

-You may go to the DAA WebChoices Page (http://www.aboutads.info/choices/) for information about opting out of interest-based advertising on websites by companies participating in the DAA Self-Regulatory program.
-You may also go to the Network Advertising Initiative ("NAI") Consumer Opt-Out Page (http://www.networkadvertising.org/choices/) for information about opting out of interest-based advertising by NAI members.
+You may go to the DAA WebChoices Page (http://www.aboutads.info/choices/) for information about opting out of targeted advertising on websites by companies participating in the DAA Self-Regulatory program.
+You may also go to the Network Advertising Initiative ("NAI") Consumer Opt-Out Page (http://www.networkadvertising.org/choices/) for information about opting out of targeted advertising by NAI members.

-We may use the information we collect for our business purposes, such as to:
+We may use the information we collect for our business and commercial purposes, such as to:

 - Verify your identity and maintain the security of the Sites and our business;

 - Provide, administer and communicate with you about products, services, and events;